cfdyang521/cfdyang521.github.io/_publications/2016 - researchworks.md

 8. Junxiang Yang, Jian Wang, Soobin Kwak, Seokjun Ham, Junseok Kim*, A modified Allen-Cahn equation with a mesh size-dependent interfacial parameter on a triangular mesh, Computer Physics Communications, Vol. 304, 109301, 2024.
 IF: 4.717 Q1

+9. Keyue Sun, Baiyang Wei, Hanwen Zhang, Junxiang Yang*, Energy-stable auxiliary variable viscosity splitting (AVVS) method for the incompressible Navier-Stokes equations and turbidity current system, Computer Methods in Applied Mechanics and Engineering, in press, 2024.
+IF: 6.9 Q1